 “Brad, it’s the same with a lot of things.
 You will be surprised what you can do if you just make up your mind you are not going to quit.
 If you know it’s something God wants you to do, don’t quit no matter how many times you have to try again.
 There is always a way to do what God wants you to do.”

 Grandpa dunked some day-old donuts in his coffee.
 Brad savored his Old Seabee Mocha down the bottom of the cup.
 When he was done he sat back and sighed a satisfied sigh.

 He walked over to the counter pulled open a drawer, took out a marker and wrote on the bottom of the cup on huge black letters, BRAD.
 “From now on this cup will be here for you when you come and work the farm.
 You’ll be around here a lot.
 I’ll need haying help and you are going to need some college money.
 We’ll keep the guest room ready and your cup on this hook.”

 Whenever he came to visit the farm he got his cup off the wall.
-When he was in high school and helped for during they haying weeks the cup was always there.
+When he was in high school and helped during they haying weeks, the cup was always there.
 When he came home from college the last year before the farm sold and the cup was there waiting for him.
-Brad drank his third cup of coffee quickly and he remembered, his grandpa was good as his word.
+Brad drank his third cup of coffee quickly and he remembered.
+His grandpa was good as his word.
 There was always work for him.
 Grandpa never paid him but when he enrolled in college he sent regular checks to the finance office and long as his grades showed that he was diligently working at this education.